James C. Fry: Retirement

-Following his retirement from the United States Army in 1957 Fry became an advocate for military readiness and was a founder, lifetime member, board chairman, and president of the National Association of the Uniformed Services.
+Following his retirement from the United States Army in 1957, Fry became an advocate for military readiness and was a founder, lifetime member, board chairman, and president of the National Association of the Uniformed Services.
 He was a leading figure in the evolution of Civil War reenactments into their modern form and was the driving force behind the Centennial re-enactment of the First Battle of Bull Run, July 21, 1961.

 Fry also wrote the book Combat Soldier, which is a documentary of the U.S. Army World War II Italian Campaign and a tribute to the American "doughboys" who fought there.
 The book is based on personal notes written by Fry during the war and was published in 1968.

-In 1973 Fry served as a member of President Nixon's Executive Board of the National Citizens Committee for Fairness to the President.
-During the Cold War Fry was one of 170 prominent retired generals and admirals who were signatories of a public letter to President Jimmy Carter published in The New York Times urging the president to reinforce Israel's military capability, restore the global military balance between the United States and the Soviet Union and reestablish America's credibility as a leader of the free world, and desist from any arms control agreements with the Soviet Union that would reinforce permanent Soviet strategic superiority.
+In 1973, Fry served as a member of President Nixon's executive board of the National Citizens Committee for Fairness to the President.
+During the Cold War, Fry was one of 170 prominent retired generals and admirals who were signatories of a public letter to President Jimmy Carter published in The New York Times urging the president to reinforce Israel's military capability, restore the global military balance between the United States and the Soviet Union and reestablish America's credibility as a leader of the free world, and desist from any arms control agreements with the Soviet Union that would reinforce permanent Soviet strategic superiority.
 Fry was also one of the original organizers of the 88th Infantry Division Association.

 Personal life

 Fry was married to the former Marjorie Holloway of Teaneck, New Jersey in February 1924.
 Fry and Marjorie had one son, James C. Fry Jr., who was also a United States Military Academy graduate (1948) and served in the United States Army as an infantry officer until 1951.
-Their son died at age 31 in a boating accident on the Potomac River in 1956, leaving a wife, Patricia Knotts, with five children; three of the children were still in diapers.
+Their son died at age 31 in a boating accident on the Potomac River in 1956, leaving a wife, Patricia Klotts, with five children; three of the children were still in diapers.
 In August 1970 after a long illness Marjorie died.
 Fry was subsequently married to Catherine Kiel of College Station, Pennsylvania from 1971 until her death in June 1974.
 Then in 1975, at the suggestion of his sister Ruby Fry, he contacted his high school sweetheart Helen Ramsey, who was then a widow living in Ellensburg, Washington.
 The two were soon married in June 1975.

 Death and burial

+Prior to retirement, Fry purchased a home in Falls Church, Virginia.
+He continued to live there until his death in 1982.
 Fry is buried in Arlington National Cemetery along with his first wife, Marjorie Fry (1902–1970) and his second wife, Catherine Fry (1899–1974).